uwdb/Cosette/guide.markdown

 by [Shumo Chu](www.shumochu.com)

-This document is an introduction to checking SQL equivalences of Cosette, and how to use Cosette web API to build your own tool.
+This document discusses how Cosette checks equivalence of SQL queries, and how to use Cosette web API to build your own tool.

 ## Table of Contents
 * [The Cosette Language](#lang)